NDevTK/FakeCMD/README.md

 # FakeCMD
-An fake very basic fake cmd made with an batch file so its easy to edit meant for trolling scammers
+An fake cmd made with an batch file so its easy to edit meant for trolling scammers